 Whole cornichons are small, tart pickles that are typically preserved in an acidic brine – some of the more popular brines are made with white vinegar or wine vinegar.

-The pickled cornichon slices have a more briny taste, but some people do like their distinct and tart flavors.
+The pickled cornichon slices have a more briny taste (similar to capers and olives), but some people do like their distinct and tart flavors.

-Cornichon relishes generally contain a blend of vegetables such as pearl onions, zucchinis, carrots and, of course, tons of tiny cornichons to add an extra punch of flavor.
+Cornichon relishes generally contain a blend of vegetables such as pearl onions, zucchini, carrots, and of course, tons of tiny cornichons to add an extra punch of flavor.

 Whole cornichons tend to be a bit sweeter than their chopped cousins because all the flavor is contained in the brine itself; however, most recipes call for both whole baby gherkins and sliced dills for the perfect balance of texture and flavor.

 As well as providing a flavorful accompaniment to your meal, they are also surprisingly good for you.
 Here are some of the health benefits of adding cornichons to your diet:

 They are commonly used as a condiment or garnish for foods such as sandwiches and salads.